nassim99/pokemon/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.
-(Currentlly only <Modal /> component has test)
+(Currentlly only "Modal" component has test)

 ### `yarn test:e2e`